LucasGuerraCavalcante/LucasGuerraCavalcante/README.md

 So far during my journey...

+> 2021 - > Junior Web Developer at Supera - React, JavaScript, TypeScript, Java, Spring Boot and SQL.
+ >
-> 2020 -> Intern at Banco do Brasil - Angular 2 and Angular 8, JavaScript, TypeScript and MySQL (Front-end Development).
+> 2020 -> Intern at Banco do Brasil - Angular JS and Angular, JavaScript, TypeScript and MySQL (Front-end Development).
  >
 > 2019 -> Intern at CNPq - Python, R and MySQL.
  >